GreedFall: How to Get the Platinum – Safe Quest and Rep Route

 Instant deliveryNo spam, unsubscribe anytime

-GreedFall’s relationship content is one of the least forgiving parts of the trophy route because some paths are shaped by specific dialogue responses after companion quests.
-If you answer incorrectly, the romance path can close without much warning.
-That makes blind progression inefficient.
+GreedFall’s relationship content is among the least forgiving parts of the trophy route, because some paths are shaped by specific dialogue responses after companion quests.
+Answer wrong and a romance can close with little warning, which makes blind progression risky.

 Advertisement